YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 # Say "Hello World!" in OCanren

-The goal of this lesson is to introduce to the reader things that an OCanren programmer usually thinks about or refers to, with a hello-world program:
+The goal of this lesson is to introduce, with the help of a hello-world program, to the reader things that an OCanren programmer generally thinks about or refers to.

 ```ocaml
 open OCanren;;